ratatui/ratatui-website/src/concepts/layout/README.md

 ```

 In this example, we have indicated that we want to split the available space vertically into two
 equal parts, allocating 50% of the screen height to each.
-The `split` function takes the total size
+The [`Layout::split`] function takes the
-of the terminal window as an argument, returned by the `frame.size()` method, and then calculates
+total size of the terminal window as an argument, returned by the [`Frame::size()`] method, and then
-the appropriate size and placement for each rectangle based on the specified constraints.
+calculates the appropriate size and placement for each rectangle based on the specified constraints.

 Once you have defined your layout (or a set of nested layouts), you can use one of the rectangle
 areas derived from such layout to render your widget.
 This can be achieved by calling either the
-`frame.render_widget` or `frame.render_stateful_widget` methods:
+[`Frame::render_widget`] or [`frame::render_stateful_widget`] methods:

 ```rust
 frame.render_widget(Paragraph("Top").borders(Borders::ALL), layout[0]);